 • In a small bowl, beat together the cream cheese, butter and salt until smooth.

 • Add in the powdered sugar and mix until the mixture is smooth and free of lumps.
-Then, mix in the vanilla and heavy cream.
+Then, mix in the vanilla.

 • Wait for the cookies to cool down to room temperature before frosting.
 Generously frost each cookie with the cheesecake frosting, then top each cookie with 1 tbsp. of apple pie filling.
 Enjoy!